YSaxon/cliffi/README.md

 ```

 ### Structs
-Structs are specified by enclosing the (optional types and) values inside of -S: :S delimiters.
+Structs are specified by enclosing the (optional types and) values inside of -S[K]: :S delimiters.
 Structs can be nested, you can have pointers to them, and they can contain raw arrays.
+The optional K denotes that the struct is pacKed.

 Some examples:
 ```